junqing-zhang/junqing-zhang.github.io/resources/misc/latex.md

 ```

 # 5. Figure
 Create a high quality diagram/figure is not an easy task.
-Visit [How to Prepare Figure/Diagram for Publications](/resources/misc/prepare-diagram/) for more information
+Visit [How to Prepare Figure/Diagram for Publications](/resources/misc/prepare-diagram/) for more information.

 ## One figure
 ```